-Many people were advised by NFU Mutal to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, NFU Mutal did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many customers were advised by NFU Mutal to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, NFU Mutal did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as NFU Mutal promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of NFU Mutal.

-You may have been mis-sold your Pension Transfer by NFU Mutal if any of the following statements are relevant to you:
+You may have been mis-sold your Pension Transfer by NFU Mutal if any of the following comments are relevant to you:

-- I was encouraged or mis-advised by NFU Mutal to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-told by NFU Mutal to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by NFU Mutal about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not informed or given information by NFU Mutal about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not told or advised by NFU Mutal that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not informed or told by NFU Mutal that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not told or advised byNFU Mutal that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not informed or told byNFU Mutal that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.